We Tested More than 50 Free Security Tools so You can Use Them for Your Online Protection

 - Safe Pad – an online notepad that is encrypted end-to-end.

-Keeping vulnerable software under control
+Keeping malicious software under control

-There are some major software apps that are buggy and expose you to cyber attacks.
+There are some major software apps that are buggy and expose you to global cyber attacks.
 “Software” and “buggy” might just be pleonasms for the moment, as all softwares have bugs and vulnerabilities.

 What you should bear in mind is that you can reduce your odds of being infected just by keeping those buggy apps up to date.
 Or disabled until you really need them and activate them punctually.
 Or uninstalled, if they aren’t vital to your work.